Study Abroad for Faculty Advisors: General Information and FAQs

 Students can use Loyola tuition scholarships and financial aid on Loyola and ISEP exchange programs.
 Federal aid can be used on most programs abroad.
 Resources for summer programs are usually limited to loans.

 Scholarships are limited but additional scholarships can be found at: http://studyabroad.loyno.edu/?go=scholarships.
-The College of Humanities and Natural Sciences offers LaNasa Scholarships for Loyola summer programs.
+The College of Arts and Sciences offers LaNasa Scholarships for Loyola summer programs.

 Talk to your advisees early, especially freshman and sophomores, about studying abroad, so that students have time to plan and fit study abroad into their plan of study.
 A great question is “When are you planning to study abroad?”